timotheetacca/typingspeedtest/README.md

 ## About

-typingspeedtest is a python project designed to create a typing speed simulator.
+*typingspeedtest* is a python project designed to create a typing speed simulator.

-This project uses the tkinter graphical interface, so make sure you have tkinter and pyton installed before continuing.
+This project uses the tkinter graphical interface, so **make sure you have tkinter and pyton installed before continuing.**

-I aim to add a english version of this project (and fix bugs that mess with the information at the end)
+####### *I aim to add an english version of this project (and fix bugs that mess with the information at the end)*

 ## Download